The Dolby® A Trick

 - Band 3 has a high pass filter around 3kHz.

 - Band 4 has a high pass filter around 9kHz.

-These bands were chosen by Dolby® for level content and its effectiveness in eliminating tape hiss in the record / playback process.
+These bands were chosen by Dolby® for level content and its effectiveness in eliminating tape hiss in the record/playback process.
 The overlapping high bands (3 and 4) work very well for the enhancing process.

 Tricks or Mods?

-As said before, the most common mod to the Dolby® units consists in disabling the two lower bands so that only the high-frequency portion of the signal is compressed, giving even more air to vocals.
+As said before, the most common mod to the Dolby® units consists of disabling the two lower bands so that only the high-frequency portion of the signal is compressed, giving even more air to vocals.

 With the early units like the A301, this process was easy to do because each band compression circuit was on a separate card.
 You could just pull off the band you didn’t want to process and experiment with the results.
 With other units like the Dolby® 360 or 361 the four bands are all condensed together in a single card.